 2. The student writes one sentence per vocabulary word (five words = five sentences).
 The teacher also writes sentences using the same words, some of which are incorrect.

-3. The student reads his/her first sentence and discusses with the teacher if it’s correct.
+3. The student reads his/her first sentence and discusses with the teacher if it’s a correct sentence or not.
+If not, the teacher helps the student fix it.

 4. The teacher reads his/her first sentence and the student decides if it’s correct.

-5. In incorrect, the student should explain why.
+5. In incorrect, the student should explain why and then make a correct sentence.

 Like this English Grammar Activity?